 ‘From Ritual to Romance’ by Jesse Weston

-Special notice: Ani is guiding a pilgrimage to Girona and other sites in France and Catalonia related to this article–Song of Sophia, September 6-14, 2018. https://aniwilliams.com/pilgrimages-in-france-and-spain-2018/
+Special notice: Ani is offering custom pilgrimages to Girona and other sites in Catalonia and Southwest France, related to this article.
+Use the contact form on this site.

 Background on Author and Mystic Patrice Chaplin

 Patrice Chaplin is an internationally renowned playwright and author who has published more than 25 books, plays and short stories.
 Her most notable work includes Albany Park, Siesta, which was made into a film staring Jodi Foster and Isabella Rossellini, Into the Darkness Laughing, Hidden Star, Night Fishing, and Death Trap.

 As a Bohemian in Paris during the 50’s and 60’s, she spent time with Jean Paul Sartre and Simone de Beauvoir.
 She was married to Charlie Chaplin’s son Michael and during her avant garde journeys through occult circles, her friends included Salvador Dali, Jean Cocteau (The last listed Grand Master or helmsman of the Priory of Sion, the secret society mentioned in Dan Brown’s Da Vinci Code), Lauren Bacall, Miles Davis, author Umberto Eco and experts on the esoteric practices of the Kabbalah in Spain.
 City of Secrets is the extraordinary true story of one woman’s journey to the heart of the Grail legend.